bj600800/Biodatabase_Assembly/README.md

 But up to now, it is tough to obtain a proper and open resources database in order to applying machine learning technology such as Penn Tree Bank corpus serving for NLP.

-  This package aims to assemble the varity of biological database for public usage, and rebuild a functional and easy-to-use protein properties database.
+  This package aims to assemble a varity of biological database for public usage, and rebuild a functional and easy-to-use protein properties database.
 Finally, we will establish the database on Mariadb and also provide online user download interface.